guitarpicva/m17_utils/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 PLEASE TAKE NOTE THAT FOR THE TIME BEING:
-The header file includes some Qt libraries and the CMakeLists.txt also includes Qt6::Core.
-I will be splitting the Qt specific utils out into their own header shortly.
-Then a stdlib version for C++ only, and the remainder will be C compatible.
+The main.cpp file includes some Qt libraries and the CMakeLists.txt also includes Qt6::Core.
+That is for ease of testing for me.

-Naturally, you can cut out what you don't need from the existing m17_utils.h as required for your project.
+Naturally, you can cut out what you don't need as required for your project.